1.1 Policy Statement

 The Executive Council at its meeting held on 2069/03/01 has approved the rates/norms/principles for grant of travelling to the faculty members.

 - The faculty member should have been invited to the conference for the purpose rather than he/she should have sought invitation by himself/herself, thereby implying that the faculty member is of such a level/promise as can bring credit to the University by his/her participation.

-- Those who have been requested to chair the conference or a section thereof and/or have not availed any financial assistance in the past for participating in an international conference/symposium will receive preference over other applicants.
+- Those who have been requested to chair the conference or a section thereof and/or have not availed any financial assistance in past for participating in international conference/symposium will receive preference over other applicants.

-- At least one fiscal year should have lapsed since the last time teacher concerned was given financial assistance for the aforesaid purpose.
+- At least one fiscal year should have lapsed since the last time teacher concerned was given financial assistance for aforesaid purpose.

 1.10 Ethical Considerations

-An Ethical Review Committee (ERC) shall be formed by Executive Council, the responsibility of which is to provide advice including the issues of plagiarism to the researchers, and on all aspects of the welfare and safety of the research participants after ensuring the scientific soundness of the proposed research through appropriate Research Committee at School levels.
+An Ethical Review Committee (ERC) shall be formed by Executive Council, the responsibility of which is to provide advice including the issues of plagiarism to researchers, and on all aspects of welfare and safety the research participants after ensuring the scientific soundness of proposed research through appropriate Research Committee at School levels.
 The ERC may review proposals submitted by undergraduate/graduate or post-graduate students or if necessary, a sub-committee may separately be constituted for the purpose.
 The responsibilities of an ERC are to protect the dignity, rights and well – being of the potential research participants, to ensure that universal ethical values and international scientific standards are expressed in terms of local community values and customs, and to assist in the development and the education of a research community responsive to local health care requirements.